A few years ago I was running bee hives on my farm.

 I put the hives in the back of my 4WD wagon, where they sat for two or three days before I unloaded them into the shed.

-A week later my family decided drive to the beach for a nice day out.
+A week later my family decided it was a nice day for a drive to the beach.

 There were two things my young daughters hated at the time.